How to Dine in Vegas for $30 a Day or Less

 Linner, Dinner, Fourth Meal ...
 Fourinner?
 Whatever you want to call "Eating Late"...

 While many of us haven't differentiated between lunch, dinner and late night specials, there are a few people in Vegas that still like to eat dinner before 10pm, or after 3pm.
 Most of those people are making fancy dinner reservations at Bellagio restaurants, hustling up to the buffets like suckers who couldn't put a little effort into finding a good

 meal deal or our friends who just woke up and are going to the places that might still be serving breakfast.
 If you're not one of these people, how about:

-- Ellis Island Brewery: Actually, you can't go wrong with any meal here, and most of them are well-priced and will easily fit into your budget.
+- Ellis Island Brewery: At this 24 hour brewery, you can't go wrong with any meal here, and most of them are well-priced and will easily fit into your budget.
 Sandwiches, steaks, BBQ and even a little menu of house specialties can all be bought for less than $10.
-(And many even a few bucks cheaper than that.)
 This is cheap enough so you will even have enough to have a brew with your dinner, which is convenient when you're at a brewery.
 Their craft beers are just $2 each, so drink up!

-- Mr. Lucky's: The Gambler Special at this Hard Rock Hotel and Casino diner for $7.77 can't really be beat for a steak, shrimp, side and a salad.
+- Mr. Lucky's: Also open 24 hours, Mr. Lucky's offers breakfast all day.
+The Gambler Special at this Hard Rock Hotel and Casino diner for $7.77 can't really be beat for a steak, shrimp, side and a salad.
 It's available whenever the restaurant is open, which is always.
 So that's pretty agreeable, too.